-Each time-based award may entitle the holder to be issued the number of common shares designated in the time-based award plus dividend equivalents.
+Each time-based award may in our sole discretion, entitle the holder to be issued the number of common shares designated in the time-based award plus dividend equivalents.
 Performance awards are also subject to a performance multiplier.
-This multiplier, ranging from zero to two, will be applied on vesting and is dependent on the performance of the Company relative to pre-defined corporate performance measures set by the Board of Directors for the associated period.
+This multiplier, ranging from zero to two, will be applied on vesting and is dependent on the performance of the Company relative to predefined corporate performance measures set by the Board of Directors for the associated period.